 The Supraphon recording is quite lush, with the chorus delivering a full-bodied “Central European sound” replete with well-rounded edges and aided by the resplendent acoustics of the Protestant Church of Bratislava.

 As technically proficient as the performance is, I’m not convinced that the interpretation quite captures the flavor of the music and the texts in the most idiomatic way.
-(But you can judge for yourself, as the Supraphon recording has been uploaded to YouTube and can be heard here.)
+But you can judge for yourself, as the Supraphon recording has been uploaded to YouTube and can be heard here.
+Even better, you can listen along with following the score in this upload, courtesy of George ‘Nick’ Gianopoulos and his very worthy YouTube music channel.

 More successful, in my view, are two recordings made more recently – both of them using the 1938 version of the score.